 Kings are very light sensitive.
 While you can catch king salmon any time of the day, the best fishing will be at daybreak, at tide changes and again at sunset.

-Silver / Coho Salmon
+Silver / Coho Salmon Fishing Considerations

 Silver / Coho Salmon are sought after almost as much as Kings and typically show in greater abundance.
 A fresh silver caught in the salt can be epic table fare!
 Most returning adult silvers are 5-10 pounds, but larger specimens up to 20 pounds have been caught.
-Like Kings, you can also fish for Silvers many other parts of the year outside of the late summer and fall when the adult fish are returning to spawn.
-These year around fish are referred to as “Resident Silvers”, which includes both silvers which have residualized and out-migrating juveniles.

 Trolling speed for Silver / Coho Salmon

-While you can certainly catch Silvers at the same trolling speeds as King, they generally prefer a bit faster action.
-I generally aim for 2.5-3mph, but they can also be hooked at even faster speeds.
 Remember, part of the issue with speed is related to factoring in the currents as well.
 If you are doing 2.5 mph in a 2mph current and fishing with hoochies or ace high flys you are unlikely to draw a strike.
-These lures may require your boat speed to be at least 2mph plus the speed of the current to get the right action.
-So in the example above, this would be 2 + 2 = 4mph.

 Depths for Silver / Coho Salmon

-Silvers are generally found in far deeper water around tide rips and in the shipping lanes, but usually in the top 100 ft of the water column.
 In the early part of the day, they may even be found very near the surface.
-They will also often chase a bait all the way up to the surface.
-Most folks who have put some time on the water for Coho will have experienced the “behind the boat or on the surface” strike of an aggressive Coho.
-The approach is generally to start higher in the water colunn when fishing for Coho and drop down 10 ft per hour as they may head deeper as the day progresses.
+They will also often chase a lure all the way up to the surface.
+Most folks who have put some time on the water for coho will have experienced the “behind the boat or on the surface” strike of an aggressive coho.

-Sockeye Salmon
+Sockeye Salmon Fishing Considerations

-Sockeye can be challenging to catch in the Puget Sound.
-To have a chance you need to be fishing the right areas that are along their route to a their natal streams and lakes.
-Only a few bodies of water even have runs of Sockeye.
-Such as the Skagit / Baker Lake or Lake Washington.
-Also, the Fraser river in British Columbia has a large run of Sockeye and these fish can be caught around the San Juan Islands or northern part of the Strait where they are traveling through or staging prior to heading up river.
-My only experience with them in the salt water was in the Strait near Port Angeles
+Also, the Fraser River in British Columbia has a large run of Sockeye and these fish can be caught around the San Juan Islands or the northern part of the Strait where they are traveling through or staging prior to heading upriver.

 Trolling speed for Sockeye Salmon

 Sockeye prefer much slower trolling speeds, such as 1-2 mph.
 Most of the time with Kings / Silvers, you want to go with the current to cover lots of water, but I’ve found more success with Sockeye fishing the top 50 ft of the water column going against the current.
-If you can find a big school of them and troll slow enough, you can find success.
+If you can find a big school of them and troll slowly enough, you can find success.

-Pink Salmon
+Pink Salmon Fishing Considerations

 Trolling speed for Pink Salmon

-Slower is also preferred for Pinks.
+A slower trolling speed is also preferred for Pinks.
 In fact, if you find a big school of them, you may want to troll into the current to really slow down and keep your offering in their face for a longer period of time.

 Favorite technique for Pink Salmon

-I absolutely love using a deep six diver, tying about 24-30″ of mono to an 8-inch white pro troll flasher with the agitator fin, and another 16-18″ inches of 20 lb flourocarbon to a pink ace high fly jr on a double hook setup with about 3-4″ from front to trailer.
-I have 2-3 pink beads above the top hook as well.
-This rig catches pinks, silvers, even kings!
-It’s almost always on my shotgun rod out the back of the boat and it sometimes out-fishes my downriggers.
+I absolutely love using a deep six diver, tying about 24-30″ of mono to an 8-inch white pro troll flasher with the agitator fin, and another 16-18″ inches of 20 lb flourocarbon to a pink ace high fly jr on a double hook setup with about 3-4″ from front to the trailer hook.

-Chum Salmon
+Chum Salmon Fishing Considerations

-Chum Salmon are the 2nd largest of all the salmon and can often top 20 pounds.
-They are incredibly hard fighting, and can be ok table fare if caught in the saltwater or early in a river system.
-Chum also have a lot of oil that makes them smoke up really great, and also can help firm up their sometimes softer flesh.
+They are incredibly hard fighting and can be ok table fare if caught in the saltwater or early in a river system.
+Chum salmon also has a lot of oil that makes them smoke up really great and also can help firm up their sometimes softer flesh.
 Chum typically return in massive numbers to the South Sound and Hood Canal.
-They are typically only caught in the salt via float fishing with anchovies.
-They are also very aggressive biters in the river.
+They are typically caught in the salt via float fishing with anchovies, but can also be taken with the aforementioned trolling techniques.

 Timing of Salmon Runs